CityCenter: Financing

-CityCenter was initially expected to cost between $3 billion and $4 billion.
+CityCenter was initially expected to cost approximately $5 billion.
 Part of the project would be financed through condominium presales.
 By 2006, the project's budget had increased to $7 billion, due to several additions, including a monorail connecting throughout CityCenter.
 The rising cost of construction materials and labor also contributed to the increased budget.
 In 2007, Dubai World became a joint partner in the project.
 Numerous last-minute design changes took place during construction, continually raising the budget.
 By 2008, the project's cost had increased to more than $8 billion.
 The budget continued to fluctuate, reaching $9.2 billion later that year, before settling at $8.5 billion.
 It is the most expensive privately funded construction project in U.S. history.

 In March 2009, Dubai World sued MGM, accusing the latter of mismanaging development at CityCenter, resulting in the cost overruns.
 The lawsuit placed the project in financial jeopardy, as a $220 million construction payment was due later that month and Dubai World declined to fund it.
 MGM covered Dubai World's portion of the payment, and the two came to an agreement the following month which would ensure the completion of CityCenter.
 MGM had contacted Nevada U.S. senator Harry Reid for help in saving the project.
 Reid, in turn, contacted bank CEOs and urged them to loan MGM money to continue construction.